FreeBSD-Starter-Kit/imagewriter/README.md

 # imagewriter

-A simple GUI utility for writing ISO and IMG files to a USB drive (e.g., /dev/da0).
+A simple GUI utility for writing an ISO or IMG file to a USB drive (e.g., /dev/da0).

 ### Dependencies
 * FreeBSD or FreeBSD-based OS